Yuan-Wu-repo/LR-IntervalCensoring/README.md

-This project comprehensively studies the analysis of <b>the Cox PH model with interval-censored data</b>.
+This project comprehensively studies the analysis of the interval-censored data under the Cox proportional hazards model</b>.

 The following tasks are facilitated by the functions included.